kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

   opaque signature<V>;
 } TargetMigrationComplete;
 ~~~

+TODO: Instead of the MigrationResponse hash, why not include a MigrationContent
+hash?

 The Source Delivery Service proceeds to fan out the client's Commit message that
 covers the FQDNProposal to the group.